160-mile march for democracy arrives in Washington from Philadelphia

 The mission of their sprawling walk was to unite a movement strong enough to hold America’s leaders accountable in the face of mass firings at government agencies, the federal takeover of the District of Columbia’s law enforcement and myriad disagreements with actions made by the Trump administration and the president himself.

-Marchers from across the country gathered in Philadelphia, then trekked through Newark, New Jersey; Wilmington, Delaware; Baltimore and beyond.
+Marchers from across the country gathered in Philadelphia, then trekked through Newark, Delaware; Wilmington, Delaware; Baltimore and beyond.
 Along the way they were housed in churches, where they slept in pews, or at people’s homes.
 One night the group camped outdoors.

 Founding member Maggie Bohara said the marchers were warmly greeted in every community they entered, given food, water and shelter.